 Fun fact: Disneyland is located in the aptly named Orange County, California.
 Walt Disney World, which opened in 1971, is located in Florida's Orange County.

 To help finance their theme park, Walt and his brother Roy brokered a deal with the fledgling ABC network.
 Walt developed the weekly Disneyland television show and in exchange, the network invested heavily in the park.
 Disney regularly used the program to provide construction updates and whet the public's appetite for his groundbreaking concept.

 This photo is from the debut episode during which Walt first revealed his plans for his park.
 In later years, the weekly Disney show moved to NBC.
-Walt frequently took to the airwaves, pointer in hand, to introduce the latest Disneyland development.
+(Everything came full circle when the Disney company purchased the ABC network many years later.)
+Walt frequently took to the airwaves, pointer in hand, to introduce the latest Disneyland developments.

 Main Street U.S.A.
 Takes Shape

-Construction crews work along Main Street U.S.A. as Disneyland is under construction.
-In the 60 years since it first opened, this part of the park has remained mostly intact.
+This photo shows crews work along Main Street U.S.A. as Disneyland is under construction.
+In the decades since it first opened, this part of the park has remained mostly intact.
 At the far end of the street, you can see the scaffolding that still remains on the spires of Sleeping Beauty Castle.

 Disneyland's Opening Day

 That is not a vintage car parked at the entrance to Disneyland.
 It is a circa-1950s sedan in this photo taken on July 17, 1955, the day that the park opened.
 It was an inauspicious start.
 Because thousands of guests arrived with counterfeit tickets, Disneyland was seriously overcrowded.
 Women in high-heeled shoes sank into the uncured pavement.
 Electrical power was interrupted, along with other mishaps.
 The opening became known as "Black Sunday."

 Through all of the opening day problems, ABC presented a live broadcast of the event.
 Hosts of the show included Art Linkletter and Ronald Regan.